When it comes to exercise, there are numerous health benefits for men, including:

 With any type of exercise, it’s best to start slowly and increase your activity as you feel comfortable.
 Gradually add weight as you increase your strength.

 If you experience pain after trying any of these exercises, ice the affected area and take a non-steroidal anti-inflammatory drug (NSAID) like ibuprofen.
-If the pain does not go away after several days, you should talk to your doctor.
+If the pain does not go away, you should talk to your doctor.